oxyrealm/aether/readme.txt

 == Description ==

-### Aether: The framework for OxyRealm's plugins.
+### Aether: The framework for dPlugins's plugins.

-The framework for all OxyRealm's plugin
+The framework for all dPlugins's plugin

 ### Further Reading

-For more info about The framework for OxyRealm's plugins, check out the following:
+For more info about The framework for dPlugins's plugins, check out the following:

 * The [Aether](https://go.oxyrealm.com/aether) official homepage.